Guitarfishes: Family Rhinobatidae

 Identification: They have a rather spade-shaped head with a long and pointed nose; the disk is longer than it is wide.
 Their body is flattened but the tail is well developed with two dorsal fins on the top.
 Their coloring is sandy brown above, white below.
 (They also have the “most soulful, woebegone eyes you have ever seen.”
 This last reference is from the book Certainly More Than You Want To Know About The Fishes Of The Pacific Coast by the eminent marine biologist Dr. Robin Milton Love, a book that every angler who fishes California’s coast should read.)

-Size: Reported to 5 1/2 feet in length and over 40 pounds.
+Size: Recorded to 61.5 inches, reported to 5 1/2 feet in length and over 40 pounds.
 Typical size at piers is from two to four feet.

 Shovelnose taken at the Oceanside Pier

-Range: Southern Mexico and the Gulf of California to San Francisco.
+Range: Southern Mexico and the Gulf of California to Tiburon, California (San Francisco Bay).
 Though once considered rare north of Monterey Bay, quite a few have been reported from San Francisco Bay piers since 2007.

-Habitat: Found on sandy beaches in coastal waters as well as bays (on both muddy and sandy bottoms) to a depth of about 50 feet.
+Habitat: Generally found on sandy beaches in coastal waters as well as bays (on both muddy and sandy bottoms) to a depth of about 50 feet although recorded to a depth of 298 feet.
 Sometimes appears in very large aggregations (apparently when they’re in “the mood”).
 Typically feeds on worms, crabs, and clams.

 Piers: One of the most common rays at all piers south of Pismo Beach and one of the favorites due to their size and the delicious meat which can be cut from the tail.
 Best bets: Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, San Clemente Pier, Newport Pier, Huntington Beach Pier, Seal Beach Pier, Hermosa Beach Pier, Santa Monica Pier, Ventura Pier and Goleta Pier.